 - Other structures coverage: If you have a barn, shed, gazebo or detached garage on your property (or other detached structures), this will help you replace them if they are damaged or destroyed.
 Note that any structure that is attached to your home, such as an attached garage or fence, is generally covered by your basic dwelling insurance.
 If it’s a free-standing structure, however, it probably isn’t.

-- Identity theft restoration: some insurers are offering amendments that cover the costs of rebuilding your identity if it is stolen.
+- Identity theft restoration: Some insurers offer coverage for the cost of rebuilding your identity if stolen.
 These costs may include legal fees, lost wages and other related costs.

-- Business property: If you run a business out of your home, or store business items at your home, you’ll want extra coverage.
-If you sell on eBay or Etsy, for example, ask your agent if you’d be covered if your inventory was damaged.
+- Business property: If you run a business out of your home, or store business items at your home, you will want extra coverage.
+If you sell on eBay or Etsy, for example, ask your agent if you would be covered if your inventory was damaged.

 Frequently asked questions

 What is the best homeowners insurance in Maine?